 Crafting a personalized curriculum takes careful planning.
 Students will want to ensure that the classes they choose meet both NYU’s LLM degree requirements and the eligibility requirements for the New York bar exam.
 At the Law School, we have dedicated advising resources for LLMs so that our students can be assured of meeting New York bar eligibility requirements, while also maximizing, to the extent possible, the number of classes that meet their own intellectual and career goals.

-The class registration process also takes place during the summer.
 To maximize the chance of obtaining the classes which students most want to take, administrators in Graduate Affairs offer extensive instruction on the selection procedure in place, as well as advice on how best to indicate preferences for certain classes and professors.
 Throughout this process, students are also encouraged to consult with faculty members in their areas of interest.

 After arriving at NYU, students adjust their schedules at the start of each semester to ensure their curriculum is optimized for their goals.